 Our work is at the interface of biotechnology and materials science.
 A major focus is the study and development of polymers to deliver drugs, particularly genetically engineered proteins and DNA, continuously at controlled rates for prolonged periods of time.
 Our interest in drug delivery systems has extended to selective drug or substance removal systems that may circumvent toxicity.
 In addition, we are developing drugs that specifically inhibit the process of neovascularization that is critical to several disease processes without interfering with existing blood vessels.

 My project was to isolate the first angiogenesis inhibitors.
 We invented microparticles that release an inhibitor of blood vessel growth to starve the growing tumors.
 I thought, “We’ll publish our work on microparticles, and everybody will use them clinically.”
-And then nobody did.
+And then nobody did viagra new zealand.
 Nobody used them to help people.

 So, we patented them and licensed them.
 After about 10 years, somebody called me.
 They were going to work with the microspheres we developed, but they did only an experiment or two a year.
 I was frustrated.
 About a year later, Alex Klibanov, a professor at MIT, said, “Bob, we should start a company.”
 And so we started a little company called Enzytech.
 And then it merged with Alkermes, all based on these microspheres.
 And it ended up doing quite well.